Making the Grade

 Sally has a completion rate of 64%, meaning that Sally is not meeting the 67% completion rate and her financial aid will be canceled.

-Maximum Hours (150% Rule): In order to continue receiving financial aid, a student must complete his/her program of study before attempting 150% of the credits required for that program.
+Maximum Hours (150% Rule): In order to continue receiving financial aid, a student must complete his/her major before attempting 150% of the credits required for that major.
 Developmental and ESL course work are excluded in this calculation.
 Attempted credits from all enrollment periods at the College plus all accepted transfer credits are counted; whether or not the student received financial aid for those terms is of no consequence.

 Transfer Students: Credits officially accepted in transfer will be counted in determining the maximum number of allowable semester credit hours for financial aid eligibility.

-ESL and Developmental Studies: Students may receive financial aid for a maximum of 30 semester hours of developmental studies courses as long as the courses are required as a result of placement testing, the student is in an eligible program of study, and SAP requirements continue to be met.
-ESL credits are unlimited in number as long as they are taken as part of an eligible program and SAP requirements continue to be met.
+ESL and Developmental Studies: Students may receive financial aid for a maximum of 30 semester hours of developmental studies courses as long as the courses are required as a result of placement testing, the student is in an eligible major, and SAP requirements continue to be met.
+ESL credits are unlimited in number as long as they are taken as part of an eligible major and SAP requirements continue to be met.

 Additional Considerations for Quantitative or Pace of Completion Standards: